International Travel Packing List: Your Guide for a Stress-Free Trip

 You can always opt to pack your toiletries and makeup in your checked suitcase, but any liquid you choose to take with you on the plane must be under 3.4 oz.
 This rule is international and applies everywhere.

-If you can’t find travel sizes of your favorite items, you can always decant them into TSA-friendly bottles or the magnetic leakproof capsules I mentioned earlier.
-(They hold more than they look like they do, I promise.)
+If you can’t find travel sizes of your favorite items, you can always decant them into TSA-friendly bottles or magnetic leakproof capsules.

 For contact lens wearers: be sure you pack enough lenses for the duration of your trip, plus a few extras in case you need to replace one or have any eye issues.
 Don’t forget your glasses, either!